Meet the Team

 BA, Graduate Intern

-Kelsey Hauser earned her BA in Psychology from the University of Wisconsin-Eau Claire.
-She is currently in the graduate program at Denver Seminary, receiving her degree in Clinical Mental Health Counseling and School Counseling.
+Misty earned her BS in Psychology from the University of Colorado-Denver.
+She received her MA in Clinical Mental Health Counseling from Colorado Christian University.

 Madisyn Barnes